vladneaga/MedScript/README.md

 MedScript is a medical prescription management system designed to streamline interactions between patients, physicians, and administrators.
 The application offers a secure, user-friendly interface for handling patient registrations, managing physician-patient relationships, and creating and managing prescriptions.

+**** Before running the application please send a GET request to the http://localhost:8081/auth/startapp (host can be chnaged in resources/application.properties) ****
 MedScript provides three main roles:

   Patient